likehopper/redmine_sla/doc/EXAMPLE-01.md

 After declaring SLAs and SLA Schedules, they can be linked to define service levels.
 In other words, the SLA Levels make it possible to know the moment "when" commitments will apply.

 Go to `Administration » SLA Global settings » SLA Levels` (https://[redmine-host]/sla/levels).
-Add "Level Support" as new "SLA Levels"
+Add "Level Support" as new "SLA Levels":
 <div style=" width:50%; height:50%; " >

 ![Redmine SLA - Example 01 - 08](images/example_01/redmine_sla_doc_example_01_08.png)